intelops/website/content/english/blog/securing-your-code-from-the-start/index.md

 The above script will run ESLint on all staged JavaScript files and block the commit if there are any linting errors.
 It ensures that only code that meets the quality standards is committed, thereby reducing the likelihood of security issues.

-Now, to use the above shell script as a pre-commit hook.  we need to make the shell script executable by using the following command
+Now, to use the above shell script as a pre-commit hook, we need to make the script executable by using the following command:

 ```shell
 chmod +x ./eslint.sh
 ```

 Once done, navigate to the root directory of your Git repository.
 Then place the executable script `./eslint.sh` in the `.git/hooks` directory.
+That's it!

 ### Testing the Hook:
 Now, the pre-commit hook is set up.
 It will run automatically whenever you attempt to commit changes.
 To test it, try committing a JavaScript file with some linting errors.
 The commit should be blocked, and you should see the "ESLint found issues." message if there are any lint errors.